The R package COMPoissonReg supports Conway-Maxwell

 determine whether to use the truncation or differentiation approach.

-Condition is used to determine whether to use the truncation approach
+used to determine whether to use the truncation approach (if false) or

 > ecmp(lambda = 10, nu = 1.2)